Feelpath Logo

 Feelpath founder standing in a calm, plant-filled workspace

-For four years, I've been facilitating peer-based mental health support groups, and I've seen first hand how emotional clarity and healthy emotional expression have changed my life and the lives of my group members.
+For four years, I've been facilitating peer-based mental health support groups, and I've seen firsthand how emotional clarity and healthy emotional expression have changed my life and the lives of my group members.

 Nick Venturino, Founder